-The City has updated their Snow Response Operations Plan.
-Residents will see several changes in the City’s approach to winter storms.
+The City of Post Falls has updated their Snow Response Operations Plan.
+Residents will see some important changes in the City’s approach to winter storms.
 Public safety is still the top priority of the City of Post Falls’ Snow Response Operation and we are committed to providing residents and visitors a safe winter experience.

-- A snow plowing technique change to help keep snowberms off the sidewalks.
+- Crews use a snow plowing technique to help keep snowberms off the sidewalks.
 By snow plows traveling slower when plowing snow isn’t rolled onto sidewalks.
 This will extend the time it takes to plow the entire City, but will make travel safer for those using sidewalks.

 - Greater emphasis on de-icing intersections to provide a safe winter travel experience while protecting our environment through the responsible use of deicing chemicals and abrasives.

 For faster response when you have concerns, don’t call us.
 Email us or fill out the Snow Worries Contact Form.
 If this is an emergency call 911.

 Snow Worries Contact Form